 Because we run an open-admission shelter and contract with local government to provide animal control services, we accept every cat and dog brought to us that was either found running-at-large in Thomas County or is being surrendered by a resident of the same.
-For animals found elsewhere, or being surrendered by non-residents, we ask for a $50 per animal/litter surrender fee to help defray the high costs of care for the animal while at the Humane Society.
+For animals that are being surrendered by owners we ask for a $50 surrender fee to help offset the high costs of care for the animal while at the Humane Society.

 Please also note: We do not accept equine or farm animals, but may be able to refer you to a Georgia Department of Agriculture (GDA) licensed equine rescue.
 Other small animals and/or exotics will be evaluated for admission on a case-by-case basis; please call ahead for consideration.

 We understand that sometimes it may be necessary to give up a pet, and we will do our very best to place yours into a new home.
 However, we strongly suggest that you use us as a last resort.

 Before deciding to give up your pet, please make sure you are aware of all the possible solutions to the problems you may be experiencing.

 If your pet has a behavioral issue, please consider consultation with a veterinarian or an animal trainer.
 Behavioral issues may often be the result of a health problem and can be corrected with the assistance of your veterinarian.
 Others may take the advice of an experienced trainer and a little time and patience on the part of you and/or your family to correct.

 If your landlord doesn’t allow pets, please contact us for a list of pet-friendly housing alternatives.